Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

 So for large $\deltat$, different IGO algorithms for the same IGO flow may exhibit different behaviors.
 We will see an instance of this phenomenon for Gaussian distributions: both CMA-ES and the maximum likelihood update (EMNA) can be seen as IGO algorithms, but the latter with $\deltat=1$ is known to exhibit premature loss of diversity (Section~\ref{sec:gaussian}).

-Still, two IGO algorithms for the same IGO flow will differ less from each other than from a non-IGO algorithm: at each step the difference is only $O(\deltat^2)$ (Section~\ref{sec:invariance}).
-On the other hand, for instance, the difference between an IGO algorithm and the vanilla gradient ascent is, generally, not smaller than $O(\deltat)$ at each step, i.e.\ roughly as big as the steps themselves.
+Still, if $\deltat$ is sufficiently small, two IGO algorithms for the same IGO flow will differ less from each other than from a non-IGO algorithm: at each step the difference is only $O(\deltat^2)$ (Appendix~\ref{sec:invariance}).
+On the other hand, for instance, the difference between an IGO algorithm and the vanilla gradient ascent is, generally, not smaller than $O(\deltat)$ at each step, i.e., it can be roughly as big as the steps themselves.